 A Team Tours’ dynamic duo makes certain the show is going on

-The two met in 1980, running as Santa’s elves on a commercial.
-There was a spark between them, but Henig changed into journeying at the time and on the street pretty regularly.
+The two met in 1980, running as Santa’s elves in a commercial.
+There was a spark between them, but Henig changed into journeying at the time and on the street regularly.
 Four years later, they met again after they had roles in “Oliver!” manufacturing starring Patti LuPone.
 The actor playing Henig’s on-level love hobby became fired, and two days later, Braunstein confirmed as much as updating him.

 “When you come in that manner, and you replace anyone who is fired, people get afraid of you because they are probably next on the listing,” Henig said.
 “So I took him under my wing, and we lived thankfully ever after.
 The show got horrible reviews, alas.”

-Love of travel turned into an enterprise.
+My love of travel turned into an enterprise.

 “It began to take over our lives, and without a doubt, the theater needed to take a lower back seat,” Henig stated.